Petros Solomon: Early life

-During the Eritrean War of Independence
+The Eritrean War of Independence

 Petros Solomon was a member of the Eritrean People's Liberation Front (EPLF).
 From 1972 until the end of the Eritrean War of Independence in 1991, he served as Chief Strategist and the head of Military Intelligence (Brigade 72) of the EPLF.
 He also served as a member of the executive committee (Politburo) of EPLF from 1977 to 1994.
 During the War of Independence, he is credited with having single-handedly organized the EPLF's intelligence section.
-He is also credited with having been the commander of the Nakfa, Kerkebet and Zara fronts during the war in the early 1980s.
-He led the battle of Massawa in 1977; He also, along with Ogbe Abraha, led the battle to liberate the town of Barentu in 1987.
+He is also credited with having been the commander of the Nakfa, Kerkebet and Zara fronts during the Red Star Campaign in the early 1980s.
+He also, along with Ogbe Abraha, led the battle to liberate the town of Barentu in 1987.
+In 1990, he commanded the EPLF army that captured Massawa during Operation Fenkil, which destroyed the backbone of the Ethiopian army in Eritrea.

-After Eritrean Independence

-In 1991, as he commanded the EPLF army that besieged Asmara, taking charge of the city when it fell to his forces.
 In its June 16, 1991 publication, The New York Times stated that after the fall of Asmara, "Petros Solomon, was running the city until the arrival of Isaias Afewerki".

+After Eritrean independence

 Following independence, Petros Solomon served in various cabinet positions.
 He served as the first Minister of Defense of Eritrea.
 In mid-February 1997, he was moved from the post of Minister of Foreign Affairs to that of Minister of Marine Resources.

 During his time as a Minister of Marine Resources, "he independently conceived of a biosaline agriculture as a way of building the economy of the country and gave enthusiastic support to Manzanar Project".

+Arrest

 In September 2001 he was detained indefinitely along with other politicians who were known as the G-15, a group which opposes the rule of Eritrean president Isaias Afewerki.
 Solomon along with 15 other ministers were arrested by the ruling front and detained in unknown location ever since.
-The ministers were criticizing the border war of the then president, Isaia and signed an open letter.
+The ministers were criticizing the border war of the then president, Isaias and signed an open letter.
 He was fired along with other opposing members and was detained on 18 September 2001.
+He has not been seen or heard from since.
 He was considered a prisoner of conscience by Amnesty International.

-Reaction to the arrest

 Dan Connell made an observation that, "It was inevitable he would clash with Isaias Afewerki".
 After Petros's detention many of his former subordinates who publicly opposed his arrest were themselves arrested as a result, including Kidane Wedi Qeshi who used to be Communications Operator for Petros Solomon, Mehari (last name unknown) who was Chauffeur for Petros Solomon, Tesfai "Gomorra" Gebreab who was a close friend of Petros Solomon.
 Tsedal Yohannes, the sister of Petros Solomon's wife, has been fighting against the Eritrean government about the status of her sister and her husband ever since from London.